aparrish/chars74k-json-dump/README.md

 You can download the JSON-converted files directly.
-The JSON object maps each letter in the dataset (0-9, a-z, A-Z) to a list of letterforms (55 for each letter), which in turn are lists of [x, y] coordinates for each point in the stroke.
+The JSON object maps each letter in the dataset (0-9, a-z, A-Z) to a list of letterforms (55 for each letter), which in turn are lists of strokes, which are lists of [x, y] coordinates for each point in the stroke.

 * [Regular](https://github.com/aparrish/chars74k-json-dump/raw/master/char74k.json)
 * [Normalized](https://github.com/aparrish/chars74k-json-dump/raw/master/char74k-normalized.json)